 The Farm at the end of Sylvan Falls Road is my passion and my focus now, and I have a clear vision of our collective purpose here.
 She is a painting in progress, a perfume yet to be mastered.
 This farm that has gone a bit wild is coming under the spell of a time and a woman who have arrived with plans to tame and shape her into something new and different, something beautiful, fragrant, and prosperous.
 Something not quite seen before.

 Many people have asked to visit the Adirondack Fragrance Farm.
-In 2019 we opened two vacation rentals on remote parts of our property and will be adding the Healing Woods Cabin in Spring 2020.
-For more info and reservations visit the cabin’s website at www.ADKRiversideCabin.com.
+In 2019 we opened two vacation rentals on remote parts of our property and the Highlander Cabin in Spring 2022.
+For more info and reservations visit the ADK cabin website at www.ADKRiversideCabin.com

 For more information about custom and private work please visit our Product Design Work Page